fakefarm/me/rp/rails/guides/active_record_basics.md

 - Validate models before they get persisted to the database.
 - Perform database operations in an object-oriented fashion.

+Another advantage to using Active Record is that in a Ruby framework which manages more than data, your data is nicely formatted for other responsibilities, like being transported in a Rails Controller or an ERB view.

 ## additional column features